vlstill/presentations/tedi/pres.md

 - memory model dependent
 - rather complex
-- impacts efficiency a lot
+- impact efficiency a lot
   - amount of nondeterminism
   - extra memory consumption
   - speed of operations
-- most of my work aims here
+- the main aim of my work
 - I will primarily use bounded reordering of instructions

 ## Aims of the Work

-- implement LLVM-based program transformation for relaxed memory models
+- implement an LLVM-based program transformation for relaxed memory models
   - done and quite stable, unlikely to need significant changes

 . . .

-- provide efficient support of memory models
+- provide efficient support for memory models
   - for `x86-TSO` and Non-Speculative Writes
   - evaluate using DIVINE, other LLVM-based parallel verifiers